VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 [H.512 (Act 171) of 2022 - An act relating to modernizing land records and notarial acts law](https://legislature.vermont.gov/bill/status/2022/H.512)

-# Recommendation 12: Make Proposed Appraisal Districts Consistent and Compatible with Existing Administrative Boundaries
+# Recommendation 12: Make Proposed Assessment Districts Consistent and Compatible with Existing Administrative Boundaries

 ## 12.1 Summary

+- Proposed assessment districts should leverage existing administrative boundaries rather than developing new areas

 ## 12.2 Justification

-Text.
+Vermont maintains spatial data, including established [codes, names, and standards](https://vcgi.vermont.gov/document/vt-geographic-area-names-and-codes-standard), for numerous levels of administrative geographies.
+Scaling up from the municipality level, counties are the most logical grouping to use as a basis for regional assessment districts.
+Regional Planning Commissions offer a similar size boundary.
+Both layers already exist in the Vermont Geodata Portal and adhere to existing town boundaries along their edges.

+The development of entirely new geographies introduces complexity in terms of development, relevance, and relatability to existing metrics, reporting, and resource management.
+Using existing geographies will streamline the process of establishing proposed districts and provide a more usable foundation for policies and analyses.

 ## 12.3 Implementation